TGC Health Department Confirms three new deaths from causes related to COVID-19

-According to the release the patients were a man in his 60s from Tom Green County, a man in his 70s from Tom Green County, and a woman in her 80s from Tom Green County.
+According to the release the patients were a man in his 60s from Tom Green County, a woman in her 60s from Sterling County, and a man in his 80s from Runnels County.
 No other information about the patients was included in the release.

 The full statement, issued by the City of San Angelo, is below.